October 22, 2024 | 4 min read

 Here are some common evaluation criteria used in scientific conferences:

-The relevance grade indicates the relevance of the abstract and research to the conference topics.
+• Relevance: The relevance grade indicates the relevance of the abstract and research to the conference topics.

-Quality is a score that indicates the quality of writing, construction organization, and the resulting clarity of the abstract text.
+• Quality: Quality is a score that indicates the quality of writing, construction organization, and the resulting clarity of the abstract text.

+• Diversity and Demographics: A grade commonly used as a bonus score to promote diversity and increase the participation of underrepresented populations in the conference.
 For example, reviewers score abstracts considering the gender of authors, age, geographical region, and type of institutes or research-related attributes.

-A general, overall assessment or impression of the abstract as a whole.
+• General Impression: A general, overall assessment or impression of the abstract as a whole.
 An opportunity for the reviewer to reflect a subjective impression of the abstract's contribution to the conference.

-Low-Scored and Rejected Abstracts
+Low-scored and Rejected Abstracts

 Conference organizers strive to include most abstracts, even if they are presented as posters rather than oral lectures.